 The environments of healthcare and GME continue to evolve rapidly.
 GME leaders are accountable for a wide range of responsibilities, including preparing learners for independent practice; clinical quality and patient safety; a learning and clinical environment characterized by diversity, equity and inclusion, and the well-being of the health care team, including residents and faculty.
-An imperative social contract and accountability to the public places GME leaders uniquely at the intersection of clinical and educational pursuits with a prominent and significant role both internally and externally to their institutions.
-More than ever, today's GME leader must achieve (or maintain) an expanded sphere of influence and high level of integration with other strategic and operational leaders and professional groups.
+GME leaders are bound by a social contract and public accountability, positioning them uniquely at the intersection of clinical and educational pursuits.
+They play a prominent and significant role both within and outside their institutions.
+More than ever, today's GME leader must maintain an expanded sphere of influence and high level of integration with other strategic and operational leaders and professional groups.

-Institutional GME leaders carry (or hold) a variety of titles and roles, and function in a variety of settings and structures.
+Institutional GME leaders hold a variety of titles and roles, and function in a variety of settings and structures.
 Responsibilities extend to the educational, fiscal, and administrative health of the institution's GME enterprise; the institution's compliance with local, state, and federal laws and regulation; the support and development of residency program directors and coordinators; and the well-being of the residents and faculty.
-The role of the institutional GME leader includes a pivotal
+The role of the institutional GME leader includes a pivotal role in: